Particular/Workshop.NServiceBus/exercises/07/readme.md

 We need to make sure both differentiate between *regular* and *strategic* customers.

 - There is another project in the solution called `Billing.Shared`.
-Add it as a reference to both `Billing.Regular` and `Billing.Strategic`.
+Reference it from both `Billing.Regular` and `Billing.Strategic`.
-- In the handler, create a static `List<int>` called `stategicCustomers` and fill this by calling `Customers.GetStrategicCustomers()` from the added project.
+- In the handler, create a static `List<int>` called `strategicCustomers` and fill it by calling `Customers.GetStrategicCustomers()` from the added project.
   - This way the list is only retrieved once.
-In memory it's lighting fast but if we theoretically retrieve this list from a datastore, we do not want to load the list every single time.
+In memory it's lightning fast, but if we retrieve this list from a datastore, we do not want to load the list every single time.
 - Open the `OrderPlacedHandler` in `Billing.Regular`.
-- Check with `strategicCustomers.Contains(message.CustomerId)` if the incoming message contains a customerId that is of a strategic customer.
+- Using `strategicCustomers.Contains(message.CustomerId)`, check if the incoming message contains a customerId that is strategic.
 - If it is indeed a strategic customer, ignore this message inside this handler.
-  - Perhaps log to the console that we are ignoring this customer.
+  - Perhaps log that we are ignoring this customer.

 The result should be that the handler logs when it is ignoring a message, or log with the line of code that was already there that the message was received with a specific `OrderId`.

 ### Step 5

-- Do the same for `Billing.StrategicCustomer`, but now ignore the message if it is **NOT** a strategic customer.
+- Do the same for `Billing.StrategicCustomer`, but now ignore all messsages that were placed by regular customers.

 ### Step 6

-- In the `ClientUI` project, open the class `Program` and find what happens if you press the `P` key.
+- In the `ClientUI` project, open the class `Program` and find out what happens if you press the `P` key.
-- It should contain the creation of a random CustomerId between 0 and 10 and use that to send the `PlaceOrder` message to `Sales` and set everything in motion.
+- This should result in the creation of a random CustomerId between 0 and 10, which is then used to send the `PlaceOrder` message to `Sales` and set everything in motion.

 ### Step 7

-Whenever a CustomerId is either 3, 4 or 5 -according to Billing.Shared- the customer should be ignored by the `Billing.Regular` endpoint and processed by `Billing.Strategic`.
-Or vice versa.
+Whenever a CustomerId is either 3, 4 or 5 -according to Billing.Shared-, the customer should be ignored by the `Billing.Regular` endpoint and processed by `Billing.Strategic`, or vice versa.

-Verify this behavior by paying attention the the output in the console window for both endpoints.
+Verify this behavior by paying attention to the output in the console window for both endpoints.

 ## Conclusion

 We've seen an alternative way of dealing with priority queues, where the sending endpoint is completely unaware of *regular* or *strategic* customers.

 We used 3 customer identifiers (`CustomerId`) from `Billing.Shared` to decide whether a message contained a *regular* or *strategic* customer.
-If this list is either too large or takes too long to load, we might end up retrieving from the datastore, whether or not a customer is strategic or not.
-This puts quite a load on the database though, as both endpoints will independently retrieve this information.
+If this list is either too large or takes too long to load, we might need to load the customer's information to figure out their status.
+This puts quite a load on the database, as both endpoints will independently retrieve this information.
 They are unaware of each other.

 Besides the point that there are ways to solve this, the *main idea* here is that you have options.